 The program is directed by Thomas Carothers and Frances Z. Brown.
 Saskia Brechenmacher, Steven Feldstein, Rachel Kleinfeld, and Richard Youngs are residential researchers with the program.
 Affiliated nonresidential part-time researchers include Francis Fukuyama, Erica Gaston, Beatiz Magaloni, Katherine Mann, Jennifer McCoy, Matthew Page, Ashley Quarcoo, Oliver Stuenkel, and Jodi Vittori.
 Marissa Jordan, Ricardo Farinha, and Savannah Wallace assist with program coordination and management.

-The Democracy and Rule of Law Program is grateful for the generous support it receives from the Robert Bosch Stiftung, the Ford Foundation, the John D. and Catherine T. MacArthur Foundation, and the UK Department for International Development.
+The Democracy, Conflict, and Governance Program is grateful for the generous support it receives from the Robert Bosch Stiftung, the Ford Foundation, the William and Flora Hewlett Foundation, the Charles Stewart Mott Foundation, and the UK Foreign, Commonwealth & Development Office.